A Major Shareholder at Widepoint (WYY) is Selling Shares

 See today’s analyst top recommended stocks >>

 Based on Widepoint’s latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $39.67 million and quarterly net profit of $483.9K.
 In comparison, last year the company earned revenue of $21.92 million and had a net profit of $384.1K.
-WYY’s market cap is $54.49 million and the company has a P/E ratio of 87.50.
-The Company has a Price to Book ratio of 12.45.
+Currently, Widepoint has an average volume of 988.09K.
+WYY’s market cap is $44.43 million and the company has a P/E ratio of 65.30.

+The insider sentiment on Widepoint has been negative according to 13 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.